School Tech Blog

 Important details to note: from inside the district you must use the 8080 proxy setting and all “attendees” must have either a TTSD staff email or gmail account.

-Looking for some fresh ideas for integrating technology into your teaching and learning?
-How about some articles for your own professional development?
-The Digital Learning Collaborative (DLC) webpage has this and more.
+Digital Learning Collaborative (DLC) webpage has this and more.
 Under the Contents section of the page you’ll find a useful rubric for evaluating apps, lists of some apps that DLC classrooms are using, and the TTSD Technology Framework.
 Click on the Resources link for some great web tools and readings.
 The DLC webpage also has examples of student work and a link to the TTSD Digital Learning Collaborative: Reflecting and Learning blog.
 Check it out - I bet you find at least one new idea!

 Do your students groan when they have to cite their sources?
 Are they doing it correctly?
 Are they even doing it at all?
 EasyBib, a free online citation and bibliography creator, is now a part of Google Apps for Education and makes citing sources soooo much easier.
 Check out this video to find out how to get started.